Instructor: Peter Holland E-mail: firstname.lastname@example.org Home Office: email@example.com

 All assignments MUST be submitted on time on the due date by all students.
 Those overdue will earn zero points.
 There are no resubmissions.
 All assignments must be made though the Assignment tab on the Class Menu.
 Submissions by e-mail or Class messages are not accepted.

 Each submission must have the student's First and Last Names added to the name of the Company File.
 Instructions on how to do this are provided in the QuickBooks content module.
 This identifies the submitting student and attests that this is the students own work.
 Submissions without this will earn no grade points.

 Any serious personal problems that affect a students class progress must be notified to the instructor by Class Messages or to the instructor's college e-mail for consideration prior to any due dates .

 This is arrangement is in fairness to those who make the effort to submit their assignments on time.

 Regular log in to the class Blackboard site at least every two days and class attendance as required is necessary to complete this class.
 Failure to do this regularly will result in students being dropped from the class.
 The class will require study of the chapter material and completion of case problems and other assignments and assessments to enhance understanding of the material.
 Additional class requirements may be provided during the class.

 Napa College requires academic honesty to be followed by all students, Cheating is taken very seriously.
 Make sure that you go the the Online Education page at the College web site and click on Academic Honesty in the left sidebar and study the Napa College Academic Honesty Policy.
 You will be tested on its contents.

 "When you log-in to Blackboard, you do so with the understanding and agreement to produce your own work, to complete course activities yourself, and to take course exams and tests without the assistance of others."

-In this class tests are defined as Case Problems, Aplia Problem Sets, Assignments and Assessments.
+In this class tests are defined as Case Problems, Assessments and Assignments other than Chapter Assignments.